 19.4% (n=399) matched baseline and follow up WEMWBS scores were available in August 2016.
 This is quite an achievement given the remoteness of patients after cases are no longer live.
 Similar follow up studies with social prescribing interventions achieved only 11% using the demanding MYMOP and EQ-5L of wellbeing (Berttoti et al 2014).

 We need to be careful about the interpretation of the follow up responses because they are dissimilar to the baseline profile of the overall sample.
-Although the age and gender profile is similar data provided by follow up were obtained from only five of the hubs.
+Although the age and gender profile is similar, data provided by follow up were obtained from only five of the hubs.

 It was intended that follow-up should be 12 weeks after commencement on the programme.
 However the severity of the challenges posed by those patients who were referred meant duration of engagement with the service was often greater than initially planned.
 Thus instead of the anticipated 84 days until completion of a case and administration of follow-up WEMWBS the mean duration time to completion (where known) was in fact 103 days.
 In many cases we don’t actually know the follow-up completion date; in fact completion dates were recorded for only (n=199) cases.
 So time effects could undermine the overall impact of the intervention in terms of assessing and attributing impact on personal well-being.